a-rich/DJ-Tools/docs/tutorials/developer_docs/collections_api.md

 ---

-Apart from adding playlists, you can also overwrite the tracks in the collection to create new collections with different tracks.
+Apart from adding playlists, you can also create new collections with subsets of your collection's tracks.

-For example, you may have a script that operates on input collections and you want to ensure that only techno tracks are operated upon.
+For example, you may have a script that operates on collections and you want to ensure that only techno tracks are operated upon.
 To do this you might have your collection only contain tracks where the word "techno" appears in their path:

 ```
 collection.set_tracks(